modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 Directories were organized using the following structure:  `[#-ligand]/[#-condition]/[#-protocol]/[#-replicate]/`. eg. For example the first replicate of the simulations of theophylline with RNA aptamer with 55 mM NaCl condition and 2 structural Mg2+ ions with our default alchemical protocol can be found in this path: `2-theophylline/3-55NaCl_Mg/1-40winCmplx_30winLig/1-rep1/`.

-For the "1-rna_only" system, only equilibration is done, to check if the RNA undergoes large conformational changes without the bound ligand or not.
+For the "1-rna_only" system, only the equilibration was done to check if the RNA undergoes large conformational changes without the bound ligand or not.

 ```
 .